aep-dev/aep.dev/aep/general/0008/aep.md

 - Introduction of a non-uniform pattern in a standard method such that all clients must introduce additional code without sufficient benefit (e.g. List behaves like this *except* for resources that start with the name Foo).
-- Renames of well-established fields for minor improvements in readability (e.g. rename `expire_time` to `lapse_time` since `lapse` is a common term in my service).
+- Renames of well-established fields for minor enhancements in readability (e.g. rename `expire_time` to `lapse_time` since `lapse` is a common term in my service).

-While the length of AIPs will necessarily vary based on the complexity of the question, most AIPs **should** be able to cover their content in roughly two printed pages.
+While the length of AEPs will necessarily vary based on the complexity of the question, most AEPs **should** be able to cover their content in roughly two printed pages.

 ### File structure

-AIPs **must** be written in Markdown, and **must** be named using their four-digit number (example: `0008.md`).
-AIPs that serve a specific scope **must** be in the subdirectory for that scope.
+AEPs **must** be written in Markdown, and **must** be named using their four-digit number (example: `0008.md`).
+AEPs that serve a specific scope **must** be in the subdirectory for that scope.

-AIPs **must** have appropriate front matter.
+AEPs **must** have appropriate front matter.

 ```yaml
 ---